 Details of the injury

-The Claimant was in significant discomfort for the following 8 months to the extent that she had to go back for medical attention on 11 further occasions.
-Seven months post accident she had had to undergo surgery to remove scar tissue.
-The stitches were taken out a week later and the Claimant then had to use crutches for a period.
+The claimant was in significant discomfort for the following 8 months to the extent that she had to go back for medical attention on 11 further occasions.
+Seven months post accident she had to undergo surgery to remove scar tissue.
+The stitches were taken out a week later and the claimant then had to use crutches for a period.

 Conclusion and Settlement